 Michael is a Fellow of Chartered Accountants Australia and New Zealand.
 He has both a Commerce and Law degree from the University of Auckland.
-He is currently Chairman of Vector Limited, Chairman of Ngati Whatua Orakei Whai Rawa Limited, and is a director of a number of other companies.
+He is Chairman of Ngati Whatua Orakei Whai Rawa Limited, New Zealand Transport Agency and is a director of a number of other companies.
 Michael is the immediate past President and a Chartered Fellow of the Institute of Directors in New Zealand (Inc).